Category Archives: General

 Gluten-Free Earl Grey Cranberry-Orange Shortbread

-I have been having very good success using 1-to-1 gluten-free baking flour, such as Bob’s Red Mill, for my gluten-free baking.
-The addition of finely ground almonds adds both flavor and a layer of tenderness to the shortbread crumb.
+I have been having very good success using gluten-free baking flour, such as Bob’s Red Mill, Namaste, and Cup4Cup, for my gluten-free baking.
+The addition of the fine almond flour adds both flavor and a layer of tenderness to the shortbread crumb.

 Gluten-Free Shortbread